nslxndr/Nominatim-Data-Analyser/docs/YAML-Rule-Specification.md

       'R': Relation
 ```

-Here the YAML Loader will automatically asigns a `Switch` object to the value of the key `our_value`.
-This `Switch` can then be resolved by getting a data dictionnary as input.
+Here the YAML Loader will automatically assign a `Switch` object to the value of the key `our_value`.
+This `Switch` can then be resolved by getting a data dictionary as input.
 It will look for the key equal to the expression `geometryType`.
 Then, if the value assigned to this key is for example equal to `'N'`, the value `Node` will be returned.

 More explanations on the DynamicValue type can be found in the [DynamicValue chapter](Dynamic-Value.md).